No products in the cart.

 What Is CBD?

-CBD, short for cannabidiol, is one of the more than 100 chemical compounds (called cannabinoids) produced by the cannabis plant.
+CBD, short for cannabidiol, is one of the more than 100 chemical compounds (called cannabinoids) produced by hemp plants.
 While there are traces of CBD in what we call “marijuana,” (cannabis that produces the psychoactive cannabinoid, THC) CBD is non-psychoactive and more commonly found in hemp.